General Exploratory Bonus for Optimistic Exploration in RLHF: Experiments

 \subsection{Implementation Details}

-\paragraph{Algorithm.} Following prior works \citet{selm,xpo,avoid}, we adopt the same algorithmic backbone for empirical validation to explicitly show the effect of different exploratory bonuses in the loss function.
-This algorithm bypasses the reward modeling in each iteration through reward reparameterization, known as iterative DPO \citep{rlhflow}.
-Previous works further reparameterize the bonus term to incorporate the algorithm.
-Since iterative DPO can seamlessly extend to f-divergence, we also follow prior works to reparameterize our general exploratory bonus.
-The detailed algorithm can be formulated as in Algorithm~\ref{alg:iterative}.
+\paragraph{Algorithm.} Following prior work \citep{selm, xpo, avoid}, we adopt the same algorithmic backbone for empirical validation in order to isolate and compare the effects of different exploratory bonuses in the loss function.
+This backbone bypasses reward modeling at each iteration through reward reparameterization, a procedure commonly referred to as iterative DPO \citep{rlhflow}.
+Previous methods of exploratory bonuses further reparameterize their bonus terms to make them compatible with this framework.
+To extend the original framework to $\alpha$-divergence, we extend the iterative DPO with f-DPO~\citep{f-div} loss, and likewise reparameterize our generalized exploratory bonus accordingly.
+The full procedure is summarized in Algorithm~\ref{alg:iterative}. \rebuttal{Since the only difference is the loss function in Line 5 of Algorithm~\ref{alg:iterative}, our GEB does not induce any additional compute costs.}

 \paragraph{Hyperparameter settings and environments.} All experiments are conducted on two NVIDIA H200 GPUs.
 When training and sampling, the max length is set to 2048.
-For training, the batch size per device is set to 2; we enable the gradient checkpointing and the gradient accumulation step is set to 64; the learning rate is 5e-7 with a cosine scheduler, and the warm-up ratio is 0.03.
+For training, the batch size per device is set to 2; we enable gradient checkpointing, and the gradient accumulation step is set to 64; the learning rate is 5e-7 with a cosine scheduler, and the warm-up ratio is 0.03.
 In the main experiments, we use the best performance with $\kappa$ with a suitable ratio range to f-dpo loss across $1,1e-2,1e-4,1e-6,1e-8$.
 For sampling, the temperature is set to 1.
 For in-domain evaluation and MATH evaluation, we set temperature to 0.6 and top-p to 0.9; we use the default setting of alpaca-eval.